staysail/nova-dvelop/D-Velop.novaextension/README.md

 Richer support for configuration of `dub` recipes and settings, such as selecting different configurations, is planned.

-Import order sorting will be added soon.
+Import order sorting works now, but is somewhat limited.
+We would like to see this tied into the formatting as an option when formatting documents.

 We anticipate that _serve-d_ will grow additional capabilities, and when it does we will try to enable such functionality here.